Golf Weather Score

 Kenwood Country Club

 Live golf weather forecast and playability analysis for Kenwood Country Club in Ohio.
-Today's G-Score: 95/100Perfect day for a round!
-Hit 'em long and straight.
+Today's G-Score: 50/100Decent but challenging due to high temperature.
+Pack accordingly.

 By MinSu Kim·Course IntelligenceUpdated May 12, 2026